Innqube/ng2-iq-select2/README.md

 Angular 2 native select 2 implementation based on bootstrap 3

 * Easily filter on a remote webservice (can be used with a local list too)
-* Works with ids or completes entities
+* Works with ids or complete entities
 * Single or multiple modes
 * Forms integration